t9md/vim-quickhl/README.md

-# Hilight on the fly.
+# Highlight on the fly.
 quickhl.vim support highlight for
 * manual keywords
 * `tag` in ctags generated file